 Truebill can negotiate your bills for a lower rate.
 There is a 40% fee based off of how much you save.
 You avoid taking time out of your day to listen to hold music and leave the negotiations to Truebill.
 They mostly deal with telecom providers like Sprint, AT&T, Cox, and Verizon but Truebill negotiates with around two dozen providers.

-Truebill touts that there is an 85% chance that they can lower your bill.
+Truebill touts that there is an 85% chance that they can lower your phone, internet or cable bill.
 Who wouldn’t want to take advantage of those odds?
 If you have ever dealt with trying to lower your internet or cable bill, you know how hard this can be.
 Not only do you have to dig up a secret phrase or passcode just to get customer service to speak with you, but there’s also another valuable component you are giving up: your time.

 We put this feature to the test.
 With Truebill, one of our The Money Manual editors was able to lower her internet bill by roughly $8 per month (see video above).
 This was an annual savings of $100 of which she paid 40%, or $40, to Truebill.